bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 yarn add -D @typescript-eslint/eslint-plugin @typescript-eslint/parser
 ```

-and you might need to exclude some TypeScript rules from your js files in `.eslintrc.js` like:
+and you might need to exclude some TypeScript rules from your js files in `.eslintrc.js` like I did:

 ```js
 {